 Who’s in charge?

-The CEO is Bob Tissot originally of Owosso, Michigan.
-Bob has his MA in counseling and was employed as a teacher/counselor at St. Johns High School for a period of sixteen years.
-Prior to coming to Bair Lake twenty-eight years ago, he had already given ten years to the camp as a volunteer.
+The CEO is Bob Tissot.
+Bob has his MA in Counseling and was employed as a Teacher/Counselor at St. Johns High School for a period of sixteen years.
+Prior to coming to Bair Lake twenty-nine years ago, he had already given ten years to the camp as a volunteer.
 Each week is directed by volunteers giving a unique flavor to each week.
 We are pleased to say they all have a long history with Bair Lake, are highly qualified to work with children and have a real desire to see your child grow and thrive at Bair Lake Bible Camp.